iq-motion-control/iq-module-communication-doc/docs/manual/manual_buzzer_control.rst

 Watchdog
 -----------
 Watchdog timers are used to indicate that there has been a blocking error in the firmware.
-When a watchdog error occurs, the module restarts, and plays the watchdog song played here:
+When a watchdog error occurs, the module restarts, and plays the watchdog error song played here:

 .. raw:: html